-49. APPROVAL OF THE FINANCIAL STATEMENTS
+48. APPROVAL OF THE FINANCIAL STATEMENTS

-The financial statements were approved and authorised for issue by the board of directors on 29 March 2022.
+The consolidated financial statements were approved and authorised for issue by the board of directors on 25 September 2023.

 Five-Year Financial Summary

 A summary of the published results and the assets, liabilities and non-controlling interests of the Group for the last five financial years, as extracted from the audited financial statements, are set out below.